ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 [screenshot/video]

-ViroReact is built on top of React, so a basic knowledge of React is necessary.
+ViroReact is built on top of React, so basic knowledge of React is necessary.
 To get started, you can follow this great free beginner guide by Kent C. Dodds at egghead.io [The beginner's guide to React](https://egghead.io/courses/the-beginner-s-guide-to-react.)

-#### Step 1
+#### Step 1: Project setup
 We began by following the Official [Quick Start guide from ViroMedia](https://docs.viromedia.com/v2.7.3/docs/quick-start).

 Using the [react-viro CLI](https://www.npmjs.com/package/react-viro), we generated a ViroSample project.